jharwell/sierra/docs/src/tutorials/project/main_config.rst

                  # can be easily accommodated without copy-pasting.
                  perf: 'perf-config.yaml'

-         .. tab:: ROS/Gazebo
+         .. tab:: ROS+Gazebo

-            An example main configuration file for the ROS/Gazebo platform:
+            An example main configuration file for the ROS+Gazebo platform:

             .. code-block:: YAML